Kids Design Bedrooms With RoomSketcher

 I found furniture that was similar to ours in RoomSketcher, and dragged it into the drawing pane.
-I then clicked each item and used Properties to add the actual sizes of my kids furniture.
+I then clicked each item and used Properties to add the actual sizes of my kid’s furniture.
 I showed my kids how to drag furniture into a room and off they went!
 It was cool that we even found musical instruments in RoomSketcher (one of my boys is a cello player) and sports equipment (for my avid sportsman).

 Make Various Room Designs

 We found it handy to use the RoomSketcher Level (or Floor) feature.
-Once we had one furniture layout, we used New Level to create a copy of it and then were able to create several furniture placement options and easily look at each one.
+Once we had one furniture layout, we used New Level to create a copy of it and we were able to create several furniture placement options and easily look at each one.

 Which Size Rug?
 What Color Curtain?

 Now it was my turn to have fun.
 I dragged several rugs into the drawing pane, and used Properties to create various standard size rugs.
 Then I could try out the placement and size in the room.
 I also dragged in various color curtains to see how they look using Snapshots and then 3D Photos.
 Then it was off to the store for me!